In this article, we’re going to cover precisely how you can optimize your sales effectiveness and efficiency to create the ultimate sales machine.

 Automating simple processes and tasks is a surefire way to optimize efficiency and effectiveness because it saves tons of time.

-And one of the best ways to automate various sections of the sales process is via a CRM software (more on those later).
+And one of the best ways to automate various sections of your sales operation is via a CRM software (more on those later).

-Keeping Sales Interactions Personalized — Be Efficient But Not a Robot
+4. Keep Sales And Marketing Interactions Personalized — Be Efficient But Not a Robot

 Now, this point may seem a bit odd coming right after the last one.